 1. Digital Poster Presentation

-As a poster presenter, you are invited to join the ‘Discussion and questions with poster presenters’ online session on 9 June 2023 from 15.30-16.15.
+As a poster presenter, you will present your poster at the ‘Discussion and questions with poster presenters’ online session on 7 June 2024 from 15.30-16.15.

 This online forum will give you the opportunity to present your poster and to take questions from the delegates.
 The aim of the session is to promote discussion and thus takes a slightly informal approach – you are not expected to show your poster during this session as delegates will have the opportunity to view it online beforehand.